JasonShi31545/MMEncryptor/README.md

 You will need the SSL (or OpenSSL) libraries, the GMP libraries, the Crypto++ libraries as dependencies.

 Its better to statically compile the Crypto++ library from source to prevent any problems with staitc links.
+(See More in: (this document)[./CRYPTOPP.md])

 #### Windows Binary from Linux